TArOoO2/Sign-Language-Recognizer/README.md

 this website translate asl to text ✌️👌

-and speech to text 🎙️
+and speech to asl 🎙️

 after install this project ⬇️